[Stereo Love] Ive been in a wedding..

 I didnt mentiont about my bike trips across Europe, nor my adventure with fixing this old Civic.

-Some knew about my chemistry experiments, but not about me growing tomatoes nor doing soap with recycled oil.
+Some knew about my bike simulator and chemistry experiments, but not about me growing tomatoes nor doing soap with recycled oil.

 Its been very fun to: